-- i.
-The issuer or the debtor is experiencing significant financial difficulty; - ii.
-Default or delinquency in interest or principal payment; - iii.
-Concessions made to the insolvent debtor by creditors owing to economic or legal considerations; - iv.
-The probability that they will enter bankruptcy or other financial reorganization; - v.
+- v.
 The disappearance of an active market for that financial asset because of financial difficulties; - vi.
-Where observable data indicates that there is a measurable decrease in the estimated future cash flow from a a group of financial assets since the initial recognition of those assets, although the decrease cannot yet be identified with the individual financial asset in the Company, such as: - Deterioration of debtor's repayment condition - Changes in national or local economic conditions that correlate with defaults on the assets in the Company - (b) The Company first assesses whether objective evidence of impairment exists individually for financial assets that are individually significant, and individually or collectively for financial assets that are not individually significant.
-If the Company determines that no objective evidence of impairment exists for an individually assessed financial asset, whether significant or not, it includes the asset in a group of financial assets with similar credit risk characteristics and collectively assesses them for impairment.
+Where observable data indicates that there is a measurable decrease in the estimated future cash flow from a group of financial assets since the initial recognition of those assets, although the decrease cannot yet be identified with the individual financial asset in the group, such as: - Deterioration of debtor's repayment condition - Changes in national or local economic conditions that correlate with defaults on the assets in the group - (b) The Group first assesses whether objective evidence of impairment exists individually for financial assets that are individually significant, and individually or collectively for financial assets that are not individually significant.
+If the Group determines that no objective evidence of impairment exists for an individually assessed financial asset, whether significant or not, it includes the asset in a group of financial assets with similar credit risk characteristics and collectively assesses them for impairment.
 Assets that are individually assessed for impairment and for which an impairment loss is or continues to be recognized are not included in a collective assessment of impairment.
 For those impaired assets, the amount of the loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows discounted at the financial asset's original effective interest rate.
-The carrying amount of the asset is reduced through the allowance for doubtful accounts and the amount of the loss is recognized in the parent company only statements of comprehensive income.
-In subsequent period, if the amount of the impairment loss decreases and the decrease can be objectively related to an event occurring after the impairment was recognized (such as an improvement in the debtor's credit rating), the reversal of the previously recognized impairment loss is recognized in the parent company only statements of comprehensive income.
+The carrying amount of the asset is reduced through the allowance for doubtful accounts and the amount of the loss is recognized in the consolidated statements of comprehensive income.
+In subsequent period, if the amount of the impairment loss decreases and the decrease can be objectively related to an event occurring after the impairment was recognized (such as an improvement in the debtor's credit rating), the reversal of the previously recognized impairment loss is recognized in the consolidated statements of comprehensive income.
 The reversal shall not result in a carrying amount of a financial asset that exceeds what the amortized cost would have been had the impairment not been recognized at the date the impairment is reversed.